0xAX/linux-insides/Initialization/linux-initialization-1.md

 	jnz	bad_address
 ```

-Address most not be greater than 46-bits:
+The address must not be greater than `46`-bits:

 ```C
 #define MAX_PHYSMEM_BITS       46